An official website of the United States government

 This project would involve installing 4,500 feet of high density polyethylene (HDPE) line in the Red Canyon recreation corridor.
 This includes the installation of components such as drains, valve boxes, air vents, and other water control devices.

-This is a Forest Service and Ute Tribe cross-boundary fuels management project to reduce the likelihood of undesirable fires, improve forest health, improve wildlife habitat, protect improvements, and increase public safety.
+This is a Forest Service and Ute Tribe cross-boundary fuels management project to reduce the likelihood of undesirable fires, improve forest health, enhance wildlife habitat, protect improvements, and increase public safety.

 The proposed action is to approve a Plan of Operations submitted to the Forest, which consists of a proposal to reopen and sample an old collapsed mine adit, in the Farm Creek area of the Ashley National Forest.